GoInterject/GoInterject.github.io/wGetStarted/L-Export-BasicDist.md

 <br>

-Continue learning about distribution in the  [ L11.3 Advanced Distribution ](/KB/HowToCreate/ExportReport/Grouping.html) page.
+Continue learning about distribution in the  [ Lab Export: Advanced Distribution ](/L-Export-AdvancedDist.html) page.